 Possession of all over-the-counter medication on school property must be in compliance with Board Policy JGCD (Medication).
-No student shall sell, attempt to sell, or possess with intent to distribute an over the counter drug.
-No student shall be under the influence of an over the counter drug without first complying with Board Policy JGCD (Medication).
+No student shall sell, attempt to sell, possess with intent to distribute, or be under the influence of an over the counter drug.
 (Level 1-3)